 In order to successfully teach this unit, you must be intellectually prepared at the highest level.
-This means reading and studying the entire book before launching the unit, and understanding the major themes that Sherman Alexie communicates through the book.
-By the time your scholars finish reading The Absolutely True Diary of a Part-Time Indian, they should be able to articulate and explain these themes.
+This means reading and studying the entire book before launching the unit, and understanding the major themes that Woodson communicates through the book.
+By the time your scholars finish reading Brown Girl Dreaming, they should be able to articulate and explain these themes.

-The table below outlines the major topics and themes highlighted in The Absolutely True Diary of a Part-Time Indian.
-Note that you should NOT review these with scholars before they begin reading the book.
-Rather, scholars will uncover themes organically through their reading.
-As a teacher of reading, your job is to facilitate rich conversations about the meaning of each chapter.
+The table below outlines the major topics and themes highlighted in Brown Girl Dreaming.
+Note that you should not review these with scholars before they begin reading the book.
+Rather, scholars will uncover the themes organically through their reading.
+As a teacher of reading, you need to facilitate rich conversations about the meaning of each chapter.
 You will do this by posing the discussion questions provided in each seminar.
 As scholars read the text, you will press them to analyze how the author uses events in the book to communicate the major themes.

-While there is not one correct thematic statement for each major topic discussed in the book, there are accurate (evidence-based) and inaccurate (non-evidence-based) interpretations of what the author is arguing.
+While there is not one correct thematic statement for each major topic discussed in the book, there are accurate (evidence-based) and inaccurate (not evidence-based) interpretations of what the author is arguing.
 Therefore, we have provided exemplar thematic statements in the table below.

-Topic Theme Identity One's identity is shaped by many different factors.
-It is not defined by belonging to one group, but rather by belonging to many groups.
-Loyalty to Self vs. Loyalty to Others Loyalty to a personal moral code sometimes requires social betrayal.
-On the other hand, loyalty to others can stifle individual pursuits and identity.
-The Power of Hope Hope helps individuals pursue their dreams and dare to be different; without hope, people flounder.
-The Meaning of Home Home is not only the place where you were born, but home can also mean the place where you feel you belong.
-The Importance of Relationships Relationships with family and friends affect our identity, sense of self, and choices in positive and negative ways.
-The Purpose of Reading, Writing, and Drawing Reading, writing, and drawing give an outlet to inner hopes and dreams, enabling individuals to better understand themselves and the world around them.
+Торіс Theme Identity One's identity is shaped by many different factors and is not defined by belonging to one group, but rather by belonging to many groups.
+The Meaning of Home Home is not only the place where one was born but is also the place(s) where one feels a sense of belonging.
+The Complexity of Family and Friendship Relationships with family and friends affect our identity, sense of self, and choices in positive and negative ways.
+The Purpose of Reading, Writing, and Storytelling Reading, writing, and storytelling give an outlet to inner hopes and dreams, enabling individuals to better understand themselves and the world around them.
+Memory Memory is part of our collective existence; it is part of a shared process that is not always accurate or whole, but its collected bits and pieces help shape our history and future.
+Colliding Cultures When two worlds clash, the result is a balancing act - individuals must choose between the two or navigate with an internal crisis of belonging.